 - Retirement accounts, such as a 401(k), IRA, etc.

 So if you file for bankruptcy, you get to keep all those?
 Not quite.
-Each state has caps on how much is exempt.
+Certain exemptions have a cap on how much is exempt.
 A good bankruptcy lawyer will help you keep as much of your assets as possible, but it may not be everything.